Menu

 • When Beyond Zero Emissions were starting a project aimed at accelerating the transition to 100% renewables in Western Australia; we were their best contact.
 We knew who to approach and were able to build the relationships necessary to make sure "Collie at the Crossroads" was a project which made a difference.
 More on that below.

-But first, let's hear from some members and supporters first hand!
+Let's hear from some members and supporters first hand!

 Kassel - Founding member of CJU, former coordinator of 350 Perth and our most consistent yearly donor: he gives $10000 per year!!